 $25 Senior Large Dogs (25+ pounds) 6+ years old

-$10 Minimum donation for all cats and kittens
+$10 Minimum donation for cats & kittens

-OTHER PET ADOPTION FEES
+POCKET PET ADOPTION FEES

 WHAT'S INCLUDED IN YOUR ADOPTION FEE